About the ExxonMobil Dental Plan

 - The negotiated rates offered by network dentists generally lower your out-of-pocket costs and allow you to cover more dental services for the annual benefit maximum.

 - Network dentists submit claims for you, so you do not have to complete claim forms.

 - Negotiated rates are within reasonable and customary limits, so you will not have to pay charges above the limits.
 However, the alternative course of treatment rules noted in the Adjustments to Billed Charges section apply.

-To receive the benefit of negotiated rates, use network dentists and present your Aetna Dental PPO ID card.
+To receive the benefit of negotiated rates, use network dentists and present your Aetna Dental PPO ID card or member identification number.

 To find a dental PPO provider:

 - Check the Aetna Provider Directory on www.aetna.com for the most up-to-date list of dental PPO providers.